Jan Einhoff

 Abstract: Across Europe, the extension of working lives has been a central policy goal for more than two decades.
 Working life expectancy (WLE) and working years lost (WYL) are well-suited demographic indicators for assessing countries’ progress towards achieving this goal.
 This article first reviews all available estimates of WLE and WYL for European countries.
 It then uses the largest available micro-level data – the European Labour Force Surveys (n > 10 million) – to estimate and project WLEs and WYL for cohorts of men and women aged 55–64 and 65–74 in 21 European countries.
 The results show that WLEs have generally increased, most rapidly in Central and Eastern Europe and in Western Europe.
 Northern European countries reach the highest levels of WLEs.
 However, country and gender differences remain large, especially when WLEs are adjusted for working hours.
 Correlational analyses suggest that working years have been gained primarily from successive cohorts losing fewer working years to retirement.
 The remaining WYL to retirement, to inactivity among women, and to unemployment in Southern Europe will be the main barriers to a further extension of working lives over the coming years.

 2. Does owning your home make you retire early?
-A comparative causal analysis of Germany and the United Kingdom
+A comparative analysis of Germany and the United Kingdom using targeted machine learning

 Details

 Abstract: Despite its key role in generating and consolidating social inequalities, little is known about the role of housing at critical life course transitions, particularly in later life.
-This article studies the causal effects of home ownership on the risk of entering retirement between age 51 and 65 in two distinct country contexts.
+This article studies the dynamic effect of home ownership on the risk of entering retirement between age 51 and 65 in two distinct institutional contexts.
 The analysis employs a novel causal inference approach and machine learning based on panel data from Germany and the UK.
 Home ownership is found to raise individuals’ retirement risks compared to renting by up to 21.3pp. in the UK and up to 7.4pp. in Germany.
 However, these effects are largest or only present for outright homeowners and close to salient retirement age thresholds.
-These findings highlight housing as a major yet underappreciated source of ‘property-based welfare’ and inequality in later life, and show how housing and welfare state institutions can mitigate or exacerbate this role.
+These findings highlight housing as a major yet under-recognized source of ‘property-based welfare’ and inequality in late working lives, and show how housing and welfare state institutions can mitigate or exacerbate this role.

 [Work in progress]